nodejs/node/doc/api/cluster.md

   process.on('message', (msg) => {
     if (msg === 'shutdown') {
-      // initiate graceful close of any connections to server }
+      // Initiate graceful close of any connections to server }
   });
 }